Bromont: Geography

+A natural domain established on Mount Gale includes a protected area, uniting privately owned lands for conservation and hiking.
+In spite of these conservation efforts, a large part of Mount Brome is intensively developed.
+Bromont, montagne d'experiences is a mountain resort, including alpine skiing (day and night), a water park and a DH bike park.

 Biodiversity

 The environment within Bromont's city limits has allowed special ecosystems to develop; indeed, mountainous terrain, the presence of water in the form of lakes, creeks, and the river, the blend of trees, and the expanse of prairie permit various flora and fauna to flourish there.
 On Mount Gale, it is possible to observe species of amphibians that only thrive at higher elevations; the lakes harbour many species of fish, amphibians, water birds, turtles, and aquatic mammals such as muskrat.

 Humans in the area have kept many species of domestic animals that populate the fields and roam wild just the same; house cats, dogs, and horses are among the most common in the municipality.
 Fields and forests serve as breeding grounds for many species of birds, some of which remain all year, though a large portion migrates south during the colder months.
 These include Canada geese, European starling, American crows, and black-capped chickadees.
 Many animals coveted by hunters and trappers also inhabit the land, like red fox, white-tailed deer, and wild turkey; raccoon and deer are often victims of roadkill.

 Covering most of the territory, vegetation of many kinds thrives.
 A majority of Bromont is covered by forests, though different kinds of vegetation can be found in grasslands and urban developments.
 Biodiversity is a matter of pride in the region and Bromont aims to respect it.